If you’re looking to give your diet a serious health kick, there are tons of benefits of blueberries that you will definitely want to know about.

 For the time being there’s absolutely nothing to lose by indulging in a blueberry smoothie before a workout, and then again afterwards to really compound the effect.
 You might just find that your recovery time starts to get much shorter!

-Plus, if you're looking for additional ways to decrease your recovery times then why not try one of the best casein protein powders of 2020?
+Plus, if you're looking for additional ways to decrease your recovery times then why not try one of the best casein protein powders on the market?

 Regularly eating blueberries benefits your skin, hair, brain, cardiovascular health, contributes to weight loss, and much more!